 - Develop our expertise in capacity-building for long-term sustainability planning, particularly in relation to programmes and services for children and young people in statutory, voluntary and community sectors.

-CERI is a focal point for knowledge management, capacity-building, communication and influencing in relation to educational disadvantage, access and ELI’s growing expertise in supporting other communities to deliver high quality Home Visiting programmes, in line with the Irish Government’s First 5 A Whole-of-Government Strategy for Babies, Young Children and their Families 2019-2028.
+National Centre is a focal point for knowledge management, capacity-building, communication and influencing in relation to educational disadvantage, access and ELI’s growing expertise in supporting other communities to deliver high-quality Home Visiting programmes, in line with the Irish Government’s First 5 A Whole-of-Government Strategy for Babies, Young Children and their Families 2019-2028.
 The overall goal is to capture new knowledge and practices in these areas and disseminate them locally, nationally and internationally.
-It supports and learns from ELI’s work in Dublin’s Inner City and uses it as an example of best practice from which other communities can learn.
+It supports and learns from ELI’s work in Dublin Docklands and Inner City and uses it as an example of best practice from which other communities can learn.

-At present, CERI supports a combination of the following activities:
+At present, National Centre supports a combination of the following activities:

 - Scaling up sustainable models of Home Visiting programmes across Ireland.